Cancer Research & Red Tape

 ~ by Chris MacDonald on September 11, 2010.

-One Response to “Cancer Research & Red Tape”
+2 Responses to “Cancer Research & Red Tape”

 1. I’m the individual that the mcf10 cell line was derived from.
 Much of what happened to Henrietta Lacks happened to me.
 The Detroit Free Press did a article on me Feb.20th, 2011.
 I think you may be interested in my “consent form”, which was handed to me seconds before they took my blood.